 Theodore Roosevelt Sanctuary & Audubon Center

-Celebration of International Migratory Bird Day at Theodore Roosevelt Sanctuary & Audubon Center Celebrate spring at the Sanctuary with a festival honoring the return of our feathered friends.
+Celebrate International Migratory Bird Day at Theodore Roosevelt Sanctuary & Audubon Center and welcome spring with a festival honoring the return of our feathered friends.
 The afternoon of family fun includes migration games, crafts, a native plant sale, bird and plant walks, history tours, and tours to Sagamore Hill, refreshments and more.

 Photo Courtesy of Hofstra University